RumGG/EPOCH-Questie-ADDON-WOW/README.md

 - Some Epoch quests still have placeholder data - please use /qdc enable to help collect data
 - Map icons may not appear for quests with incomplete NPC/object data
 - Project Epoch has modified numerous vanilla quests to be cross-faction, causing conflicts with the original database
+- Modified vanilla quests may trigger "missing quest" alerts even though they exist (due to significant changes from original)

 ---